-For patients with known or suspected heart failure, in person consultations are preferred for a first appointment, before potential follow up via telehealth consultation for increases in medicines or ongoing monitoring.
+For patients with known or suspected heart failure, in person consultations are usually preferred for a first appointment, before potential follow up via telehealth consultation for increases in medicines or ongoing monitoring.
 Further in-person consultations are usually also needed periodically to ensure a detailed examination can be performed.
 These can often be alternated with online video consultations.

 - How could a cardiology telehealth consultation help me?A cardiology consultation delivered by telehealth may allow you earlier access than a standard in-person visit or may save you significant time and money in travelling to a larger centre or to Melbourne.
 It may be useful to guide and organise any cardiac tests that are needed for further assessment.